Obituaries for the week of May 10, 2017

 The family received friends Saturday, May 6, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Matthew Rolin, Tracy Rolin, Tracy Tedder, Chris Rolin, Justin Rolin and Michael Tedder.
+Pallbearers were Matthew Rolin, Tracy Rolin, Tracy Tedder, Chris Rolin, Justin Rolin and Michael Tedder.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.